Clipper

 Taeping, a tea clipper built in 1863 by Robert Steele & Company.

 A clipper was a type of mid-19th-century merchant sailing vessel, designed for speed.
 The term was also retrospectively applied to the Baltimore clipper, which originated in the late 18th century.

 Clippers were generally narrow for their length, small by later 19th-century standards, could carry limited bulk freight, and had a large total sail area.
 "Clipper" does not refer to a specific sailplan; clippers may be schooners, brigs, brigantines, etc., as well as full-rigged ships.
 Clippers were mostly constructed in British and American shipyards, although France, Brazil, the Netherlands, and other nations also produced some.
 Clippers sailed all over the world, primarily on the trade routes between the United Kingdom and China, in transatlantic trade, and on the New York-to-San Francisco route around Cape Horn during the California gold rush.
 Dutch clippers were built beginning in the 1850s for the tea trade and passenger service to Java.

 The boom years of the clipper era began in 1843 in response to a growing demand for faster delivery of tea from China and continued with the demand for swift passage to gold fields in California and Australia beginning in 1848 and 1851, respectively.
-The era ended with the opening of the Suez Canal in 1869.
+The era ended with the opening of the Panama Railroad in 1855 and the Suez Canal in 1869.

 Origin and usage of "clipper"

 The etymological origin of the word clipper is uncertain, but is believed to be derived from the English language verb "to clip", which at the time meant "to run or fly swiftly".

 The first application of the term "clipper", in a nautical sense, is likewise uncertain.
-The type known as the Baltimore clipper originated at the end of the 18th century on the eastern seaboard of the USA.
+The type known as the Baltimore clipper originated at the end of the 18th century on the eastern seaboard of the United States.
 At first, these fast sailing vessels were referred to as "Virginia-built" or "pilot-boat model", with the name "Baltimore-built" appearing during the War of 1812.
-In the final days of the slave trade (circa 1835–1850) – just as the type was dying out – the term, Baltimore clipper, became common.
+In the final days of the slave trade (circa 1835–1850) – just as the type was dying out – the term, Baltimore clipper, came into frequent use.
 The common retrospective application of the word "clipper" to this type of vessel has caused confusion.

 The Oxford English Dictionary's earliest quote (referring to the Baltimore clipper) is from 1824.
 The dictionary cites Royal Navy officer and novelist Frederick Marryat as using the term in 1830.
 (Note: Marryat is generally considered by maritime historians to be a reliable source on nautical matters from his time.)
 British newspaper usage of the term can be found as early as 1832 and in shipping advertisements from 1835.
 A US court case of 1834 has evidence that discusses a clipper being faster than a brig.